+Copper Bay Lodge prides itself on having assembled an elite guide staff that possesses the instructional skills and knowledge to ensure a memorable and successful experience!
 Copper Bay Lodge is located on the island of Haida Gwaii or more commonly known as the Queen Charlotte Islands.
-Epic Steelhead fishing happens here.
+Epic Steelhead fishing happens here!

 You won’t find bonefish or tarpon off the archipelago of Haida Gwaii.
 The surrounding seas can be angry, rough and very cold.
 Steelhead cold.
 Located just off the Northern Coast of British Columbia, you might look a little funny showing up with sandals and crab patterns in your fly box.
 No, the fishing on this archipelago happens not on the beaches and flats, but in the streams.
 Yes, islands with streams.
 Streams running ripe with winter steelhead.